cardinalby/js-concurrent/README.md

 - 🏁 Returns the first task that completes (whether it succeeds or fails)
 - 🛑 When a task completes, all other tasks are aborted with `GotRaceWinnerError`
+- 🛑 If `options.signal` is aborted, all tasks are aborted and new tasks are not started, the resulting Promise is fulfilled as if all tasks failed (compatible with `Promise.race()`)
 - ⚙️ Respects `concurrencyLimit` - tasks wait their turn to start

 #### Example